Yemen says air strike targeted al Qaeda leaders

 "An air strike was carried out at about 4:30 in the afternoon of (Thursday), targeting a car belonging to a leader," an official of the government's security committee was quoted as saying in the statement carried by the state news agency.

-In the vehicle "were a number of al Qaeda leaders and members who were among the most high-ranking and who had been involved in planning terrorist operations," the statement said.
+In the vehicle "were a number of al Qaeda leaders and members who were among the most high-ranking and who had been involved in planning terrorist operations," said the statement.

-The statement did not say who carried out the air attack.
-The U.S. military targets Islamist militants in Yemen with drone strikes, but does not comment on the practice.

-A senior government official from al-Bayda province said on Saturday a government delegation had met with tribal leaders in the area and promised an investigation into the attack.
+A senior government official from al-Bayda province said on Saturday that a government delegation had met with tribal leaders in the area and promised an investigation into the strike.
 He said the government promised to compensate families if the investigation showed some of those killed were civilians.

 The United States has stepped up drone strikes in Yemen as part of a campaign against Al Qaeda in the Arabian Peninsula (AQAP), regarded by Washington as the most active wing of the militant network.